BOUNDARY ZONE™Make A Payment

 Some greenways include community gardens as well as typical park-style landscaping of trees and shrubs.
 They also tend to have a mostly contiguous pathway, allowing urban commuting via bicycle or foot.

 The pressures placed on sports fields are tremendous.
-Sports fields need to be carefully planned to meet that need multitude of user.
+Sports fields need to be carefully planned to meet the needs of multiple users.
 Parks need to be multi-functional so they don’t stand dormant for long periods of time.
 Festivals, farmers markets, art festivals and other large gatherings of people must also be able to use these fields for their events.
-The turf section, as well as the sub subsurface drainage and irrigation, need to be carefully designed to meet the needs of both the sports enthusiast as well as the passive users.
-Boundary Zone, Inc. is the firm to contact for your next sports complex.
+The turf section, as well as the sub subsurface drainage and irrigation, need to be carefully designed to meet the needs of both the sports enthusiast as well as the passive user.
+Boundary Zone is the firm to contact for your next sports complex.